 Spanish, also known as Castilian Spanish or just Castilian, is the official national language.
 You'll see it called castellano here in Spain.

 Other Significant Languages Spoken in Spain

-Catalonia and the Balearic Islands have Catalan.
-This is the most widely spoken of all the minority languages in Spain.
-Catalonia is where you will most often see a menu written in a language other than Spanish.
-In Valencia some people speak Valencian (viewed by many as a dialect of Catalan), though they are far less militant about it than the Catalans.
+Catalonia and the Balearic Islands have Catalan, which is the most widely spoken of all minority languages in Spain.
+Catalonia is perhaps where you'll most often see a menu written in a regional co-official language.

-About seven million people speak Catalan/Valencian.
+In total, around seven million people speak some form of Catalan, including Valencian.
 Catalan is intelligible when written down if you speak Spanish (and/or French) but the pronunciation is quite different.

 The Basque Country and Navarra have Basque, a complex language often dubbed the most unique in Europe.
-Despite the infamous ETA terrorist group being based in the Basque Country, the Basques are generally more happy about speaking Spanish than the Catalans are.
+Despite the infamous ETA terrorist group being based in the Basque Country, the Basques are generally more willing to speak Spanish than the Catalans are.

-In Galicia many people speak Galician, with a variant called Eonavian (also known as Galician-Asturian) spoken in Asturias.
+In Galicia, many people speak Galician, with a variant called Eonavian (also known as Galician-Asturian) spoken in Asturias.
 Approximately three million people speak the language.
-It is the closest to Spanish of the three regional languages in Spain, it's the easiest to read and understand if you already speak Spanish.
-And if you also know a little Portuguese, you should have no problem understanding the language.
-Portuguese actually grew out of Galician.
+Of all the regional languages in Spain, it's the easiest to read and understand if you already speak Spanish.
+And if you also know a little Portuguese, you should have no problem understanding the language—Portuguese actually grew out of Galician.

 See some common phrases in these languages at the bottom of the page.

-Attitudes Towards (Castillian) Spanish in Catalan, Basque & Galician Regions
+Attitudes Towards (Castilian) Spanish in Catalan-, Basque- & Galician-Speaking Regions

-Despite the notoriety of Basque separatists and the violent means they take to make their point, I've always found the Catalans to be the most fervently nationalist of the Spanish regions.
-Street names are written in both Spanish and Basque in the Basque country, whereas in Catalonia they are only in Catalan.
-Confusingly, Spanish speakers in Catalonia will often call Catalan street names by their Spanish equivalent, which can be quite frustrating when you're searching for it on a map!
+In the Basque Country, street names are often written in both Spanish and Basque, whereas in Catalonia they only appear in Catalan.
+Confusingly, Spanish speakers in Catalonia will often call Catalan street names by their Spanish equivalent, which can be quite frustrating when you're searching for it on a map.

-It is pretty much unheard of for Galicians to resent the use of Castillian Spanish in Galicia.
+It is pretty much unheard of for Galicians to resent the use of Castilian Spanish in Galicia.

-Spanish (or Castillian, as purists call it) is spoken in all but the most remote villages in these regions.
-You don't need to learn any of these languages to the point of fluency, but learning the phrases on the following page will definitely be appreciated.
+Castilian Spanish is spoken in all but the most remote villages in these regions.
+You don't need to learn any of these languages to the point of fluency, but learning the phrases at the end of this article will definitely be appreciated.

 Valencian is recognized as a dialect of Catalan by most authorities, though in Valencia it is seen as a separate language.
 This means that there are four, five or six official languages in Spain, depending on your stance on Valencian and whether you want to include Aranese.

-It said that these languages form a continuum—Portuguese, Galician, Asturian/Leonese, Spanish, Aragonese, Catalan, Aranese/Gascon/Occitan to Italian.
-It is difficult to say where one ends and the next begins.
+It said that these languages form a continuum—Portuguese, Galician, Asturian/Leonese, Spanish, Aragonese, Catalan, Aranese/Gascon/Occitan—to Italian.
+It is difficult to say exactly where one ends and the next begins.

 Finally, there are large immigrant communities of English and Arabic speakers in Spain.
-Some estimates claim there are one million native English speakers living in Spain - making English as widely spoken in Spain as the Basque language is.
+Some estimates claim there are one million native English speakers living in Spain, making English as widely spoken in Spain as the Basque language is.
 In some parts of Andalusia, road signs appear in English and some (around Almería) are even in Arabic due to its proximity to Morocco.

-Thanks to Tim Barton of www.timtranslates.com for helping me with this page.
+Thanks to Tim Barton of www.timtranslates.com for his help with this page.

 |Common Phrases in Popular Spanish Languages|